Akali Phula Singh: Grandeur battle of Peshawar

 Sher Singh and Hari Singh crossed the Attock river via a boat bridge and took over the Jahangira fort after a small battle.
-Mohammmad Azim Khan dispatched an army of Ghazis under Dost Muhammad Khan and Jabbar Khan to fight against the Sikhs near Jahangira.
+Mohammad Azim Khan dispatched an army of Ghazis under Dost Muhammad Khan and Jabbar Khan to fight against the Sikhs near Jahangira.
 Mohammad Azim Khan also destroyed the boat bridge at Attock so Maharaja Ranjit Singh and his army would not be able to cross.
 Maharaja Ranjit Singh started construction of new bridge but he quickly received the news that a force of Ghazis had encircled his army across the river and the Khalsa army had a chance of being wiped out there.
 Maharaja Ranjit Singh ordered the army to swim across the river and the Sikh forces were successful with little loss of men and luggage and Maharaja Ranjit Singh reached Jahangira.
 During this time Jai Singh Attariwala who had left the Sikh Army in 1821 and joined Azim Khan came back to Ranjit Singh who instantiated him into his former rank.
 Here the army was strategically divided into three formations.
 800 cavalry and 700 infantry soldiers was placed under Akali Phula Singh.